How to Start a Career in Cyber Security

 Always check that the websites you visit use HTTPS not just HTTP.
 The “S” stands for secure and indicates encrypted communication between your web browser and the website.

 Outdated apps and operating systems may have vulnerabilities that hackers can exploit.
-Regular updates help keep your device protected.
+Regular updates help keep your device protected; it’s the best practice highlighted at Techbyheart.

 Although public Wi-Fi is very helpful, it’s not always secure.
-In a world that prioritizes digitalization, it is crucial to recognize the risks and take preventative measures to safeguard your data.
+In a world that prioritizes digitalization, it is crucial to recognise the risks and take preventative measures to safeguard your data.
+This awareness is important for students pursuing a career in BCA in Cyber Security, where they learn how real-world cyber threat works.
 Make sure you connect safely and use your browser sensibly, whether you’re checking your emails in a coffee shop or making a travel reservation at the airport.

 Remember: If it’s free, you might be the product.